Explore

 2. Grounded follow-up

-3. Agent-first workflow
+3. Owner-controlled workflow

 How ownership works